JakeStrang1/human-project-tracker/README.md

-# Humanproject.info
+# Humanproject.info – the issue tracker
-_This repo is a public issue tracker_
 An API for generating a fictional human from Earth based on statistical data.

 ## Try it!